tom-fuchs/DAAE_Score/README.md

 # DAAE_Score
 Development &amp; Validation of the DAAE Risk Score

+This work supported by the European Consortium for Treatment and Research in Multiple Sclerosis.

 The DAAE Score was developed for estimating risk of conversion to secondary progressive multiple sclerosis over five years.
 It was developed for use in relapsing-remitting multiple sclerosis patients.

 The tool is publicly available at: https://tomfuchs.shinyapps.io/DAAE_Score_v1-0/